mkalafior/proxmox-deployment/README.md

 ---

-## 🎉 You now have a production-ready, template-based, multi-language deployment system!
+## 🎉 You now have an enterprise-grade, template-based, multi-language deployment system!

 From simple single-service deployments to complex polyglot microservices architectures - all with:
 - **Template-based service generation** using Jinja2 for consistent, high-quality code
-- **Runtime-specific optimizations** (Node.js vs Bun, Python versions, etc.)
+- **Runtime-specific optimizations** (Node.js vs Bun, Python versions, database engines)
 - **Built-in best practices** (health checks, error handling, CORS, environment configuration)
+- **Enterprise-grade reliability** with robust container lifecycle management and task monitoring
+- **Production-ready databases** with automated setup, user management, and security configuration
-- **DRY and KISS principles** with centralized templates and simple management
+- **DRY and KISS principles** with centralized templates and shared container management
-- **Production-ready code** generated from the start with proper HTTP handling and logging
+- **Exponential backoff and retry logic** for handling transient infrastructure issues
+- **Comprehensive error handling** with detailed reporting and graceful degradation